AmeliaBee1124/V2-Code/README.md

-# V2-Code
+# V2 and 3-Code
-V2 Robot's Code.
+V2 and 3 Robots' Code.
 We're trying out Github.
 Hope it works.